rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/rpm/local_module_builds.md

 ## Building Local Modules

+This section explains what it's like to build local modules, what you can do, and what you can expect.

 ### Module Source, "transmodrification", pulling sources

 ### Configuring Macros and Contexts

-Traditionally within an MBS and Koji system, they work together to create a unique `%dist` tag based on several factors.
-To summarize, several pieces are brought together, a sha1 hash is made of the data, shortened to eight (8) characters, and then used for the module context or the dist tag.
-And then the module version tends to be in a format of M0m0YYYYMMDDhhmmss, which would be the major version, 0, minor version, 0, and then a timestamp.
-Fedora tends to be simpler in that it's version and then a timestamp.
-This version is laid out in the YAML file.
+Traditionally within an MBS and Koji system, there are several macros that are created and are usually unique per module stream.
+There are certain components that work together to create a unique `%dist` tag based on several factors.
+To summarize, here's what generally happens:

+* **A module version is formed as** `M0m0YYYYMMDDhhmmss`**, which would be the major version, 0, minor version, 0, and then a timestamp.**
+* **Select components are brought together and a sha1 hash is made, shortened to 8 characters for the context**

+  * The runtime context is typically the "dependencies" section of the module source, calculated to sha1
+  * The build context is the `xmd['mbs']['buildrequires']` data that koji generates and is output into `module.txt`, calculated to sha1
+  * The runtime and build contexts are combined `BUILD:RUNTIME`, a sha1 is calculated, and then shortened to 8
+  * This context is typically the one that changes less often

+* **Select components are brought together and a sha1 hash is made, shortened to 8 characters for the dist tag**

+  * The module name, stream, version, and context are all brought together as `name.stream.version.context`, calculated to sha1

+* **The `%dist` tag is given a format of** `.module_elX.Y.Z+000+00000000`

+  * X is the major version, Y is the minor version, Z is typically 0.
+  * The second number is the iteration, aka the module number.
+If you've done 500 module builds, the next one would be 501, regardless of module.
+  * The last set is a context hash generated earlier in the step above

 #### Built Module Example